Why Thinking About The Future Really Matters For Lawyers In An AI-Driven World

 The answer lies in what I often describe as knowing a bit of “the future of everything."

-I know it sounds a lot, but as I said to someone just today, the modern lawyer and legal professional needs to get what is going on not just in their profession anymore - they need to know more about what is happening in the world, from geopolitical, cultural, business, legal, technological and many other perspectives.
+I know it sounds a lot, but as I said to someone just today, the modern lawyer and legal professional needs to get what is going on not just in their profession anymore - they also need to know more about what is happening in the world, from geopolitical, cultural, business, legal, technological and many other perspectives.

 My own approach as a legal futurist stems from a deep-seated curiosity to unravel the macro-level signals and trends shaping our society and to understand the litany of their potential implications.
 Sooner than later.